anasteysha-s/rust-assignments/3-polymorphism/README.md

 }
 ```

-Implement `UserRepository` type with injectable `Storage` implementation, which can get, add, update and remove `User` in the injected `Storage`.
+Implement `UserRepository` type with injectable `Storage` implementation, which can get, add, update, and remove `User` in the injected `Storage`.
-Make two different implementations: one should use _dynamic dispatch_ (trait objects) for `Storage` injecting, and the other one should use _static dispatch_ (generics).
+Make two different implementations: one should use _dynamic dispatch_ (trait objects) for `Storage` injection, and the other one should use _static dispatch_ (generics).
 Prove your implementation correctness with tests.

 _Note 1: You **are not allowed** to change the `Storage` traits or `User` struct definition._